Ecommerce accounts for approximately 11% of retail sales in 2019 within the United States.

-For many businesses, getting relevant search traffic to your storefront and making your eCommerce product pages more SEO friendly is key to growing as a business.
+For many businesses, getting relevant search traffic to your storefront and making your ecommerce product pages more SEO friendly is key to growing as a business.
 You need to win with SEO to compete with heavy hitters like Amazon, Costco, and Walmart who pay close attention to everything from product descriptions to social media content.
-Improving your SEO means better eCommerce numbers and more potential customers but you have to be able to compete with big-box e-commerce websites.

 Ecommerce SEO Tips From the Biggest Names in Ecomm